Bat Out of Hell: The Musical: Act Two

-As Zahara briefly mentioned before Strat and Raven escaped, Falco was invading the Deep End.
-At the start of Act Two, Falco has captured many members of 'The Lost' and has confined them in 'The Vaults Of Punishment' (a cage barely big enough to hold them all) in the prison basement of Falco Towers.
-Falco gleefully tortures Jagwire by electrocution and Zahara appears in her nurse outfit while holding Strat's bloodied shirt.
-She grimly informs 'The Lost' that Strat has died just as Raven and Sloane arrive.
-Raven breaks down upon hearing this and is dragged away by Zahara and Sloane, leaving Falco and his militia to torture 'The Lost' ("In the Land of the Pig, the Butcher Is King").
-Up in her room, Raven mourns over Strat's death ("Heaven Can Wait").
-Below, 'The Lost' are still shocked to have lost their leader and they all admit that their lives are a mess - but then, their lives have always been a mess - prompting Jagwire, Blake and Ledoux to share their pasts ("Objects in the Rear View Mirror May Appear Closer Than They Are").
-Having had enough of Falco's tyrannical behaviour, Sloane sneaks into the basement and frees 'The Lost' from the cage, allowing them to escape.
+At the start of Act Two, Falco has invaded the Deep End, captured several members of the Lost, and confined them in the prison basement of Falco Towers.
+As Falco gleefully tortures Jagwire, Zahara appears in her nurse outfit, holding Strat's bloodied shirt.
+She grimly informs Falco, Sloane, Raven, and the Lost that Strat has died; Raven breaks down and is taken away by Zahara and Sloane, leaving Falco and his militia to torture the Lost ("In the Land of the Pig, the Butcher Is King").
+Raven mourns Strat's death ("Heaven Can Wait").
+Below, the Lost express their shock, prompting Jagwire, Blake and Ledoux to share their pasts ("Objects in the Rear View Mirror May Appear Closer Than They Are").
+Fed up with Falco's tyrannical behavior, Sloane sneaks into the basement and frees the Lost.

-In the 21/22 UK Tour, In The Land of Pig is cut; instead, Falco walks into the living room holding Strat's shirt, Raven gets mad and accuses him of killing Strat and runs to her room.
-Sloane tries to ask what happened and Falco says he warned Raven what would happen if she hung out with them.
-Then we transition into ("Heaven Can Wait") Objects is instead sung in the Deep End between Jagwire, Valkyrie, and Ledoux.
+(In the 2021-2022 and 2025 UK Tours, "In The Land of the Pig..." is cut.
+Instead, Raven accuses Falco of murdering Strat and flees; Falco is deliberately vague with Sloane when she asks him whether he was truly responsible.
+"Heaven Can Wait" is then sung by Raven.
+"Objects..." is then sung in the Deep End between Jagwire, Valkyrie, and Ledoux.)

-Meanwhile, Zahara takes a pint of blood from Raven and wakes her up.
-She tells Raven to come with her and they leave.
-Unbeknownst to them, Tink has been hiding in the room behind the door, and in a fit of jealousy, he violently rips into the pillows on Raven's bed - sending feathers flying everywhere - before throwing his knife at her photo.
-Zahara takes Raven to the safe area (script says: the attic of the Natural History Museum, but this is depicted on stage as an area filled with rocks), where she and Tink have been secretly looking after Strat who had miraculously survived his accident.
+After drawing a pint of blood from Raven, Zahara revives her and convinces her to leave together; a hitherto unseen Tink emerges from hiding and destroys Raven's belongings.
+Zahara takes Raven to a safe area where she and Tink have been secretly looking after Strat, who has miraculously survived.
 She transfuses Raven's blood into Strat, enabling him to become mobile again, and he stumbles down from the rocks reciting poetry ("Teenager In Love").
-Raven is shocked and overjoyed to see Strat and attempts to thank Tink for saving him, but he rudely rebuffs her.
-Zahara forcibly makes Tink leave with her while Strat and Raven have a heartfelt reunion ("For Crying Out Loud").
+Raven is shocked and overjoyed to see Strat and attempts to thank Tink for saving him, but he rebuffs her.
+Zahara leaves with a reluctant Tink in tow, while Strat and Raven have a heartfelt reunion ("For Crying Out Loud").